Book

 alexander godron

-The Godron Garden, located near the Nancy Museum-Aquarium (MAN), is a living showcase of the skills of the city's gardeners.
-Originally created in the 1993th century, the garden retained its botanical vocation until 2021, when the collections migrated to the site of the Jean-Marie Pelt Botanical Garden.
-After a complete renovation in 2016, it became a model for the gardens of tomorrow, with the aim of testing drought-tolerant plants staged in meadows and gravel gardens: a remarkable plant diversity in a small space.
-It offers a unique mix of trees and plots dedicated to the orchard, perennials, and bulbous plants.
-The gardeners are also experimenting with different techniques to promote water conservation in the soil and the reception of wild flora and fauna in the city.
-The site, noted for its many rare tree species, is classified as a "Remarkable Tree Complex," a label awarded by the ARBRES association (Remarkable Trees, Assessment, Research, Study, Safeguarding).
-The garden has also been labeled Ecojardin since 3.
-The objective: to raise visitor awareness of the importance of eco-responsible gardening.
-Entrances: XNUMX rue Sainte-Catherine, rue de l'Ile de Corse, rue Godron
+The Godron Garden, located near the Nancy Museum-Aquarium (MAN), is a living showcase of the city's gardeners' skills.
+Originally created in the 18th century, the garden maintained its botanical focus until 1993, when the collections were moved to the Jean-Marie Pelt Botanical Garden.
+Following a complete renovation in 2021, it has become a model for the gardens of tomorrow, aiming to test drought-resistant plants in meadows and gravel gardens: a remarkable diversity of plant life in a small space.
+It offers a unique mix of trees and plots dedicated to orchards, perennials, and bulbs.
+The gardeners are also experimenting with different techniques to promote water conservation in the soil and to encourage wildlife in the city.
+The site, renowned for its many rare tree species, is classified as a "Remarkable Tree Ensemble," a label awarded by the ARBRES association (Remarkable Trees, Assessment, Research, Study, Preservation).
+The garden has also held the Ecojardin label since 2016.
+Its aim is to raise visitors' awareness of the importance of eco-responsible gardening.
+Entrances: 3 rue Sainte-Catherine, rue de l'Ile de Corse, rue Godron.
+Open from October 1st to March 31st, 8 am to 6 pm; April, May, and September, 8 am to 7 pm; June, July, and August, 8 am to 9 pm.

 General information